ProximaCentauri-star/Cosmic-Serenity/README.md

 - Download the _Core folder into your GameData folder, without this the mod won't work
 - Download the desired system, ex. _Hades and put it inside your GameData, don't worry, the two folders will merge together into a single CosmicSerenity folder

+## Special Thanks
+- Emu, for some 3D models and contributing on Plutus' creation
+- TheSpacePotato, for the inspiration and some parameters for some EVE configs

 ## Official Discord
 [Discord](https://discord.gg/RbzPPjsSY7)